eCBSV Consent Requirements

 Putting it all together

-For optimal clarity and compliance within a standard application flow, an exemplar consent prompt with a static purpose should adhere to the following format:
+For optimal clarity and compliance within a standard application flow, format an exemplar consent prompt with a static purpose as follows:

 Telephony consent

-4. Once all consents are verified, have the call center agent check the consent box in the RiskOS Dashboard and continue the call.
+- Once all consents are verified, have the call center agent check the consent box in the RiskOS™ Dashboard and continue the call.

 Best practices

-• The entire call, including the IVR process, should be recorded for auditing and compliance.
+- Record the entire call, including the IVR process, for auditing and compliance.

-• Individuals should be able to withdraw consent at any time.
-The IVR should clearly convey the opt-out process.
+- Allow individuals to withdraw consent at any time.
+Ensure the IVR clearly conveys the opt-out process.

-• Accommodations may be needed for individuals with disabilities (e.g., TTY service).
+- Provide accommodations for individuals with disabilities (such as TTY service).

-• Consent should be time-stamped and linked to the individual's phone number for verification.
+- Time-stamp each consent record and link it to the individual's phone number for verification.